Frequently Asked Questions

 Temporary orders last until the hearing (usually within 14 days).
 Full orders can last for one year or more and may be extended.

-Sometimes abusers will violate the order in some way and it is important to take immediate action to hold them accountable.
-It’s important to know that a Protection Order violation is a criminal matter, and will likely require contact with law enforcement and documentation of the violation.
+Sometimes the respondent will violate the order in some way and it is important to take immediate action to hold them accountable.
+A protection order violation is a criminal matter, and will likely require contact with law enforcement and documentation of the violation.

 Some actionable steps include: